openethereum/openethereum.github.io/Tutorial-Part-III.md

 ### Watch the block

-For our first trick, we will introduce the simplest of all bonds: `parity.bonds.blockNumber`.
-This evaluates to [the current block](https://github.com/paritytech/parity/wiki/JSONRPC-eth-module#eth_blocknumber), expressed as a simple number.
+For our first trick, we will introduce the simplest of all bonds: `parity.bonds.height`.
+This evaluates to [the number of the latest block](https://github.com/paritytech/parity/wiki/JSONRPC-eth-module#eth_blocknumber), expressed as a simple number.

 In `app.jsx`, remove the entire `App` class and replace it with: